-(4) In spite of subsection (3), section 13 of the Superannuation Act 1990 applies in relation to the member.
+(6) In spite of subsection (5), section 43 of the Superannuation Act 2005 applies in relation to the member.

-37 Retirement on ground of invalidity under the Superannuation Acts is not capable of being retired from office on the ground of invalidity within the meaning of Part IVA of that Act unless the CSS Board has given a certificate under section 54C of that Act.
+37 Retirement on ground of invalidity under the Superannuation Acts is not capable of being retired from office on the ground of invalidity (within the meaning of Part IVA of that Act) unless CSC has given a certificate under section 54C of that Act.

-- (1) In spite of anything contained in sections 34 and 35, a member who: - (a) is an eligible employee for the purposes of the Superannuation Act 1976; and - (b) has not reached his or her maximum retiring age within the meaning of that Act;
+- (1) In spite of anything contained in sections 34 and 35, a member who: - (a) is an eligible employee for the purposes of the Superannuation Act 1976; and - (b) has not reached his or her maximum retiring age (within the meaning of that Act);